 Alpine Poppy is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Alpine Poppy is recommended for the following landscape applications;

 - Rock/Alpine Gardens

 Planting & Growing

 Alpine Poppy will grow to be about 11 inches tall at maturity, with a spread of 7 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 6 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.